 - Muelle de las Carabelas: Located in Palos de la Frontera (12 km (7 Miles) from Huelva).
 You can see the replica of Christopher Columbus's ship.
 In the museum, you can see the 15th century Spain.

 - Mazagon: It is a resort town located 21 km (13 Miles) from Huelva.
 You can visit the unexplored beaches of Mazagon, and enjoy the serenity of the place along with delicious food from the restaurants.

 - Lepe: A small village located near the Portuguese border (31 km (19 Miles) from Huelva).
 It is famous for its intensive farming of strawberries and the incredible production of wine.
 There are many historical sites that you can visit in the village.

 - Ayamonte: A small municipality located near the Guadiana River (52 km (32 Miles) from Huelva).
 It has magnificent beaches, excellent gastronomy, and spectacular architecture.

 - Sevilla: One of the most beautiful towns in Spain and even worth several day trips.

-Activities in Huelva in the winter
+Activities in Huelva in the fall, winter, or spring

 When it comes to finding some good winter activities Huelva has a number of options available.